-Crosstown Publishing is interested in growing our company, and finding and promoting great manuscripts.
-Although we are ridiculously picky.
-If you feel you have an exceptional work, fiction or non-fiction, you might want to consider us.
+Crosstown Publishing is interested in growing, and finding and promoting great manuscripts.
+Although we can be ridiculously picky, if you feel that you have an exceptional work, fiction or non-fiction, you might want to consider us.

 But… it’s almost certain that we will pay you no advance.
 Not that we wouldn’t like to, but the economics of being a small, start-up publisher just don’t allow it.